crossplane/crossplane/docs/services/aws-services-guide.md

 ### Cloud Provider

 It is essential to make sure that the AWS user credentials are configured in Crossplane as a provider.
-Please follow the steps [provider guide][aws-provider-guide] for more information.
+Please follow the steps in the AWS [provider guide][aws-provider-guide] for more information.

 ### Configure Managed Service Access